Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Introduction

-Papers~I--V~\cite{GildeaAPT1,GildeaAPT2,GildeaAPT3,GildeaAPT4,GildeaAPT5} establish the existence of algebraic phases, the inevitability of defect and finite termination, the invariance of these structures under equivalence, and a boundary calculus governing deformation and rigidity.
-The results of the present paper show that these ingredients suffice for canonical duality and reconstruction, and that structural boundaries constitute the unique obstruction to global reconstruction.
-Algebraic Phase Theory therefore forms a closed framework with intrinsic notions of rigidity, deformation, obstruction, moduli, duality, and reconstruction.
-Further developments, including possible extensions into derived, higher-categorical, or applied settings, will build on a foundation that is now complete at the level of axioms and structure.
+Papers~I--V~\cite{GildeaAPT1,GildeaAPT2,GildeaAPT3,GildeaAPT4,GildeaAPT5} develop the existence of algebraic phases, the role of defect and finite termination, the invariance of these structures under equivalence, and a boundary calculus governing deformation and rigidity.
+The results of the present paper show that these ingredients support duality and reconstruction within the finite-depth framework, and that structural boundaries govern the obstructions to global reconstruction visible through filtered representation theory.
+Algebraic Phase Theory therefore provides a structural framework with intrinsic notions of rigidity, deformation, obstruction, moduli, duality, and reconstruction.
+Further developments, including possible extensions into derived, higher-categorical, or applied settings, can build on the axiomatic and structural framework developed in the present series.

 Throughout this paper, the term \emph{duality} refers to the correspondence between the analytic behaviour of a phase, encoded by its filtered representation theory together with functorial defect stratification, and its algebraic shadow $(\mathcal P,\circ)$.
-This duality is boundary relative: on the rigid core the analytic data reconstructs the algebraic phase exactly, and beyond structural boundaries it determines the phase only up to the canonical boundary quotient.
+This duality is boundary relative: on the rigid core the analytic data determines the algebraic phase up to intrinsic equivalence without boundary collapse, while beyond structural boundaries it determines the phase only up to the corresponding boundary quotient.